termly/apidocs/error_object.md

 # Universal Errors

-Universal errors accour when the entire request is in error or unrecoverable.
+Universal errors are raised when the entire request is in error or unrecoverable.
 The JSON is formed as shown:

 ```JSON
 {